Around 20 African migrants lost at sea after boat sinks

 Spanish lifeguards rescued 22 African men from the sea late on Tuesday in stormy conditions and recovered the corpse of one man.
 The search continues for the remaining migrants.

-Survivors say there were over 40 people traveling in the boat, including one woman, the sea rescue services spokesman said.
+Survivors say there were over 40 people travelling in the boat, including one woman, the sea rescue services spokesman said.

 Photographs showed the survivors being transferred from the rescue boat to Gran Canaria island where they were attended to by Red Cross workers in makeshift tents set up in the port.